sugaryourcoffee/syclink/README.md

     $ syclink import dir ~/some-directory/**/*

+A path given like ~/some-directory/ will be expanded to ~/some-directory/* which will read all files in the given directory, but not in sub-directories.

 If on Windows and the directory contains .URL-files the URL within the .URL-file will be used as the link target.